 - (1) Maintaining Ginnie Mae MBS Issuer approval is contingent upon the Issuer demonstrating active participation in each of the specific Ginnie Mae program type(s) for which the Issuer has been approved (i.e. Single-family, Multifamily, Manufactured housing, or HMBS).
-Prior to September 1, 2020, an Issuer demonstrates participation in the program type by performing a qualified activity within the preceding 18 months.
-Effective September 1, 2020, and thereafter, Issuers must demonstrate participation in the program type by performing at least one qualified activity within the preceding 12 months.
-For purposes of this requirement, a qualified activity includes: - (a) Issuing Ginnie Mae securities, including participation in Pool Issuance and Immediate Transfer (PIIT) activities (as long as Issuer also has non PIIT issuance in portfolio); - (b) Being the Issuer of record for active Ginnie Mae securities (i.e. having securities outstanding); or - (c) Acting as a sub-servicer of loans pooled with Ginnie Mae.
+An Issuer demonstrates participation in the program type by any one of the following qualified activities within the preceding 18 months: - (a) Issuing Ginnie Mae securities, including participation in Pool Issuance and Immediate Transfer (PIIT) activities (as long as Issuer also has non PIIT issuance in portfolio); - (b) Being the Issuer of record for active Ginnie Mae securities (i.e. having securities outstanding); or - (c) Acting as a sub-servicer of loans pooled with Ginnie Mae.